-This trial has completed recruiting and results are being analyzed.
-With a $66,714 grant from the FRAXA Research Foundation awarded over 2015-2017, Dr. Francois Corbin at the Universite of Sherbrooke will test the safety and synergistic effects of lovastatin and minocycline in patients with Fragile X syndrome.
+With a $66,714 grant from the FRAXA Research Foundation awarded over 2015-2017, Dr. Francois Corbin and Dr. Jean-Francois LePage at the Universite of Sherbrooke tested the safety and synergistic effects of lovastatin and minocycline in patients with Fragile X syndrome.

 This project aims to test the safety and synergistic effect of lovastatin and minocycline combined treatment in patients with Fragile X syndrome.
 The hope is to improve behavior in FXS individuals.
 It will also seek to establish correlations between platelets biomarkers and clinical response to lovastatin and/or minocycline.
 Furthermore, the investigators will determine the effect of these drugs on brain activity and neurochemistry using functional magnetic resonance imaging (sMRI/fMRI) and transcranial magnetic stimulation (TMS), which may be able to assess synaptic plasticity (LTP, LTD) in patients.

 Dr. LePage presented the results of this trial at the 2018 Society for Neuroscience annual meeting.
 Results are promising.